-Our business and affairs are managed under the direction of our Board, which currently consists of eight members.
+Our business and affairs are managed under the direction of our Board, for which we have seven nominees for election at the Meeting.
 Each director is elected to serve until the close of the next annual meeting of shareholders of the Company or until his or her successor is duly elected or appointed.
 Our current by-laws provide that the number of directors may be determined by resolution of the Board.